Sink Trap and Drain Q&A

 The pipe that connects to my bathroom sink drain has come undone.
 The drain also came loose in the sink, which I repaired with plumber's putty (yeah!).

-I noticed that under the other Kohler faucets the piping comes out of the wall and then is turned about 30 degrees, whereas the pipes to the broken sink are straight.
+I noticed that under the other sink the pipe that comes out of the wall turns about 30 degrees, whereas the pipes to the broken sink are straight.
 I'm not sure how this happened (no one will confess).
 Could this be why the pipe won't stay compressed against the drain?
 All of the fittings seem to fit tight.

 A plumber told me I need a longer pipe (I'm assuming that means the straight one that comes down from the drain).
 I noticed that the small straight pipe can be lengthened, but I was unable to make it stay tight against the drain opening.
 I'm assuming I need to loosen the connectors and turn the larger black pipes to a 30 degree angle like the others.
 All of the washers seem to be in good condition.
 As you can tell, I'm plumbing illiterate but don't want to pay a plumber for something that I'm guessing could be easily fixed.
 Any help is appreciated!